to the book the Bhâgavata Purâna

 Chapter 9: Dhruva Returns Home from the Forest

-(4) Seeing that he wanted to glorify Him, but lacked in experience to do so, did the Lord, who is the prayer in accord with the scripture in the heart of each, understanding the boy, mercifully touch his forehead with His conchshell.
+(4) Seeing that he wanted to glorify Him but did not know how, the Lord, who is the prayer in accord with the scripture in the heart of each, understanding the boy, mercifully touched his forehead with His conch shell.

 Chapter 11: Svâyambuva Manu Advises Dhruva Mahârâja to Stop Fighting